AgileRE-2024/SEO-TOOLS/README.md

 - **Login**: Users must log in to access the keyword analysis features.
 Use your credentials to sign in.
 - **Keyword Trend Display**: After logging in, the app will show a list of the top trending keywords, sourced from Google Trends.
 - **Keyword Analysis**: Input a keyword or phrase into the search bar to begin analysis.
 The app will provide details about the keyword’s search volume, competition, and relevance.
-- **SEO Recommendations**: After the analysis, SEOBoost will give you recommendations on how to optimize your content, including the use of related keywords and queries.

-## Contributing

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-name`).
-3. Commit your changes (`git commit -am 'Add new feature'`).
-4. Push to the branch (`git push origin feature-name`).
-5. Open a pull request.

 ## License